gwill704/Galactic_Chaos/README.md

 ## plots.ipynb
 This file will generate the poincaré section plot and the plot of the orbits by calling our class generated in the Chaos.py file.
 In the begggining of the file we can change the initial energy E, b and c, the asimetrical parameters, and the reference length rc.
 The other parameters are fixed to allow bounding states.
 The graphs generated are automatiquely saved in a directory named data. (auto generated)

+Omega is the angular velocity of the reference frame.
+So for a static reference frame impose omega = 0.

 ## Makefile
 The commands of the makefile are: